skelter117/Master/Powershell/readme.md

-Powershell Scrips for systems engineering and administration
+Powershell Scripts.
+Do not use maliciously